 On your quest for the all-important good night’s sleep, a little nightcap may sound like a good idea.
 Unfortunately, for some people, alcohol can be the cause of their sore throat and it’s also not recommended by sleep experts.
 So it might be best to avoid in case it turns your peaceful slumber into constant restlessness.

 Over-the-counter products such as Strefen Lemon and Honey Lozenges can help provide soothe your throat to help you drift off to sleep.
 Strefen contains the active medical ingredient flurbiprofen to relieve the pain fast, fight inflammation and can ease sore throats for up to 4 hours, to help you get a peaceful night’s sleep.

 4. Turn off your phone before you tuck in

 Our modern obsession with electronic devices can, unfortunately, contribute to problems with sleep.
 If you couple that with a sore throat, it can be tough to drift off.
 When your head hits the pillows, remind yourself that it’s time to wind down.
 Ideally, try not to use devices for a couple of hours before bedtime.
 Put your smartphone and laptop to the side, and allow your cosy bed and warm blankets to take you off to your slumber.

 5. Organise your bedside table and be prepared

-Sticking to a bedtime routine helps you wind down before you fall asleep.
+SBuild a wind-down routine to help you improve your sleep.
 We highly recommend going about your nightly ritual so that you can find some tranquil routine before a good rest at night.

 7. Raise the top of your mattress to an incline

 Sleeping on an incline can help you breathe easier and help clear mucus, which drip down the back of your throat and cause irritation.
-You can prop yourself up by using pillows or raise the head of your bed.
+Rather than propping yourself up by using pillows, raise the head of your bed.